 Our current programs are listed below.

-• A-B-C me Play!
+• A-B-C Me Play!
 Program: Introduces the violin to third grade elementary students at no charge to them.
 The symphony owns the violins and pays the violin teacher.
 The students have 10 violin lessons where they learn to play one or two simple pieces.
-This program gives young students the opportunity to learn about the instrument and hopefully inspire some of them to be part of an instrumental program the following year in their intermediate school.
+This program gives young students the opportunity to learn about the instrument and hopefully inspires some of them to be part of an instrumental program the following year in their intermediate school.

 • School Programs & Master Classes: Teachers request to have professional MSO musicians come to their school and work with their students.
 The elementary teachers often ask for two musicians who play different instruments.
 They want the musicians to introduce their instrument to the students, play a short piece either separately or together and then have a “hands on” time when the students actually try to play the instruments.
 The band and string orchestra teachers with older students are requesting several different MSO musicians for their band and orchestra classes.
-They want the musicians to listen to their students play pieces they are learning in class, and then conduct individual Master Classes for their specific instrument with the students.
+They want the musicians to listen to their students play pieces that they are learning in class, and then conduct individual Master Classes for their specific instrument with the students.
 The musicians work with the students on improving their individual techniques and performance.
-Then the students assemble again and hopefully present an improved performance.
+Then the students assemble again and hopefully, present an improved performance.
 Often the musicians perform a short piece individually or as a group for the students.
 This program provides a unique opportunity for young people to have personal contact with professional musicians, improve their own playing, and see the capabilities of their own instrument.